BAKIĆ, AsjaCroatia (Hrvatska)

 NVOTOVÁ, TerezaSlovakia (Slovak Republic)

 Julya Rabinowich was born in St. Petersburg in 1970, but has lived in Vienna since 1977, where she also studied.
-She works as a writer and columnist and also worked as an interpreter until 2006.
-She published Splithead (2008, which won awards including the 2009 Rauriser Literaturpreis), Herznovelle (2011, nominated for the Prix du Livre Européen), Die Erdfresserin (2012) and Krötenliebe (2016) with Deuticke Publisher.
-Dazwischen: Ich was her first youth book published by Hanser in 2016.
-She has been awarded the Friedrich-Gerstäcker Prize, the Österreichischer Kinder- und Jugendbuchpreis award and the Luchs Prize (Die Zeit & Radio Bremen), and one of her works was selected among the seven best books for young readers (Deutschlandfunk).
-In 2019 she has just published the youth book Hinter Glas.
+She works as a writer and columnist, and also worked as an interpreter until 2006.
+She is the author of Splithead (2008), which won awards including the 2009 Rauriser Literaturpreis, Herznovelle (2011), nominated for the Prix du Livre Européen and Dazwischen: Ich, her first book for children.
+Rabinowich has been awarded the Friedrich-Gerstäcker Prize, the Österreichischer Kinder- und Jugendbuchpreis award and the Luchs Prize (Die Zeit & Radio Bremen), and one of her works was selected among the seven best books for young readers (Deutschlandfunk).
+In 2019, she published the children’s book Hinter Glas.

-(Gothenburg, 1976).
-Karolina Ramqvist is one of the most influential writers and feminists of her generation in Sweden.
-She has written five novels to date and is widely celebrated for her powerful ability to provoke quiet yet fierce questions rather than provide loud and easy answers.
-In her skilful hands, contemporary issues of sexuality, commercialization, isolation and belonging become highly charged and, at the same time, completely unaffected.
-Her style is at once stripped down and lyrical, suspenseful yet meditative.
-In September 2015, Karolina Ramqvist was awarded the prestigious P.O.
-Enquist Literary Prize for The White City (Den vita staden), and for her “unique and strong position in Swedish literature”.
-Her latest novel It’s the night is a personal essay about the different roles of the writer.
+Karolina Ramqvist (Gothenburg, 1976) is one of the most influential writers and feminists of her generation in Sweden.
+She has written five novels and is widely celebrated for her powerful explorations of contemporary issues such as sexuality, commercialization, isolation and belonging.
+In 2015, Ramqvist was awarded the prestigious P.O.
+Enquist Literary Prize for The White City (Den vita staden), and for her "unique and strong position in Swedish literature".
+Her latest novel, It’s the night, is a personal essay about the different roles of the writer.
 She is currently working on an essayistic novel entitled Bear Woman about a writer whose life becomes intertwined with the forgotten fate of a 16th century noblewoman, Marguerite de La Rocque, who survived harrowing years alone on a deserted island.Photo: © Jasmin Storch

 RYCHLIKOVA, ApolenaCzech Republic

-Renata Salecl is philosopher and sociologist.
+Philosopher and sociologist.
 She is Professor of Psychology and Psychoanalysis of Law at the School of Law, Birkbeck College, University of London and Senior Researcher at the Institute of Criminology at the Faculty of Law in Ljubljana, Slovenia.
 She is also Recurring Visiting Professor at the Cardozo School of Law in New York.
-Her latest book, Tyranny of Choice (Profile Books 2011), has been translated into 15 languages and was featured at TED Global.
-Her previous books include: The Spoils of Freedom: Psychoanalysis and Feminism After the Fall of Socialism (Routledge 1994), (Per)versions of Love and Hate (Verso, 1998), and On Anxiety (Routledge 2004).
-Her forthcoming book is Passion for Ignorance (Princeton UP, 2020).
+Her latest book, Tyranny of Choice (Profile Books, 2011), has been translated into 15 languages and was featured at TED Global.
+Her previous books include: The Spoils of Freedom: Psychoanalysis and Feminism After the Fall of Socialism (Routledge 1994), (Per) versions of Love and Hate (Verso, 1998), and On Anxiety (Routledge 2004).
+Her most recent book is titled A Passion for Ignorance: What We Choose Not to Know and Why (Princeton University Press, 2020).
 Salecl has also published numerous articles on contemporary art, among them catalogue essays on Jenny Holzer, Anthony Gormley and Sarah Sze.